Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/debug-tips.md

 [{"id":"c0d80047-4fbe-4d45-a005-91b5c7018b34","created":"1995-12-17T03:24:00Z"....
 ```

-If you want to inspect any entry other than the last entry, you can run your test to a
+If you want to inspect any entry other than the last one, you can run your test to a
 given entry with the [`--to-entry` option], starting at index 1:

 ```shell